demergent-labs/azle/.github/pull_request_template.md

 - [ ] Breaking changes enumerated in [the release issue](https://github.com/demergent-labs/azle/issues/2053)
 - [ ] New documentation enumerated in [the release issue](https://github.com/demergent-labs/azle/issues/2053)
 - [ ] Code has been declaratized
 - [ ] Error handling beautiful (no unwraps or expects etc)
 - [ ] Code tested thoroughly
+- [ ] All new functions have JSDoc/Rustdoc comments